top of page

 Joseph Louis Barrow

 Joseph Louis Barrow, better known as Joe Louis, was born on May 13, 1914, in Alabama.
 Both of his parents were former slaves and sharecroppers.
-His father was institutionalized in a mental facility in 1916, and his mother later married Pat Brooks.
-In 1926, after an incident with the local Ku Klux Klan, the Brooks and Louis moved to Detroit, Michigan.
-The story goes that Louis’s mother sent him for violin lessons, and he instead used the money for boxing lessons.
-Louis had his first boxing debut in 1932 and the rest is boxing history.
-He became heavyweight champion in 1937 and defended his title a record 25 times.
+In 1916, his father was institutionalized in a mental facility, and his mother later remarried to Pat Brooks.
+In 1926, following an altercation with the local Ku Klux Klan, the Brooks family, including Louis, relocated to Detroit, Michigan.
+Legend has it that Louis's mother intended for him to take violin lessons, but he instead used the money for boxing lessons.
+Louis made his boxing debut in 1932, marking the beginning of a storied career.
+He went on to become the heavyweight champion in 1937 and defended his title a record 25 times.

 Joe Louis Lafayette AL.tif